nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/CSS_VARIABLES.md

 ## Modules

-Imagine Browserify but for CSS.
+Imagine JavaScript modules but for CSS.
 Each of your DOM components can have their own CSS file that get imported into a main one.
 The styles for buttons was defined above in `buttons.css`.
 Next, I'll define all the styles for the cards in my system.

 > cards.css